Sassafras albidum: Description

 Sassafras albidum is a medium-sized deciduous tree growing to 15–20 m tall, with a canopy up to 12 m wide, with a trunk up to 60 cm in diameter, and a crown with many slender sympodial branches.
 The bark on trunk of mature trees is thick, dark red-brown, and deeply furrowed.
 The shoots are bright yellow green at first with mucilaginous bark, turning reddish brown, and in two or three years begin to show shallow fissures.
 The leaves are alternate, green to yellow-green, ovate or obovate, 10-15 cm long and 5–10 cm broad with a short, slender, slightly grooved petiole.
 They come in three different shapes, all of which can be on the same branch; three-lobed leaves, unlobed elliptical leaves, and two-lobed leaves; rarely, there can be more than three lobes.
 In fall, they turn to shades of yellow, tinged with red.
 The flowers are produced in loose, drooping, few-flowered racemes up to 5 cm long in early spring shortly before the leaves appear; they are yellow to greenish-yellow, with five or six tepals.
 It is usually dioecious, with male and female flowers on separate trees; male flowers have nine stamens, female flowers with six staminodes (aborted stamens) and a 2–3 mm style on a superior ovary.
 Pollination is by insects.
 The fruit is a dark blue-black drupe 1 cm long containing a single seed, borne on a red fleshy club-shaped pedicel 2 cm long; it is ripe in late summer, with the seeds dispersed by birds.
 The cotyledons are thick and fleshy.
 All parts of the plant are aromatic and spicy.
 The roots are thick and fleshy, and frequently produce root sprouts which can develop into new trees.

 Ecology

-It prefers rich, well-drained sandy loam with a pH of 6–7, but will grow in any loose, moist soil.
+S. albidum prefers rich, well-drained sandy loam with a pH of 6–7, but will grow in any loose, moist soil.
 Seedlings will tolerate shade, but saplings and older trees demand full sunlight for good growth; in forests it typically regenerates in gaps created by windblow.
-Growth is rapid, particularly with root sprouts, which can reach 1.2 m in the first year and 4.5 m in 4 years.
+Growth is rapid, particularly with root sprouts, which can reach 1.2 m in the first year and 4.5 m in four years.
 Root sprouts often result in dense thickets, and a single tree, if allowed to spread unrestrained, will soon be surrounded by a sizable clonal colony, as its roots extend in every direction and send up multitudes of shoots.